fincham/tiny-git-service/README.md

 # tiny-git-service

-Very small git-over-ssh service with per-user permissions
+Very small git-over-ssh service with per-user permissions.
+This is a work in progres.